black-ai/machine-learning-challenge/README.md

 The purpose of this challenge is to test your ability to implement and adapt modern neural networks.

 ## Introduction
-You are tasked with modifying Tiny YOLO [found here](https://pjreddie.com/darknet/yolo/), to efficiently classify single-channel depth data.
+You are tasked with modifying Tiny YOLO, [found here](https://pjreddie.com/darknet/yolo/), to efficiently classify single-channel depth data.
 YOLO is a shallow single-pass neural network architecture developed by P.J.
 Reddie that is built for speed; YOLO performs 1000x faster than R-CNN and 100x faster than Fast R-CNN on similarly sized input data.
 Tiny YOLO moreso.

 ## The task